Livestock’s long shadow Environmental issues and options

 line” of each participant, or should it be limited to covering costs to install and

+maintain conservation practices.
 A related question may be deciding what is to be accomplished through a green payment approach.
 Some may view it as meeting

 international obligations, and seek a minimal program with limited impact to current domestic efforts, while others may view it is a major new and positive direction in farm policy, and seek to make it large and far-reaching.
+One aspect of discussing these options may be over whether payments should be based on cost-sharing for individual practices, which has a long history in agri-environmental policies, or on

 the level of improved environmental performance that results from installing